Skip to main content

 Multi-Model Vibe Coding: Routing Between Claude Opus 4.7 and GPT-5.5 in Production

-Most vibe coding teams use one model.
+Most teams use one model.
 The teams shipping the most code in 2026 use both.
-A working playbook for routing between Claude Opus 4.7 and GPT-5.5 without breaking the operating model.
+A working playbook for routing between Claude Opus 4.7 and GPT-5.5 without breaking the workflow.

 BridgeMind Team·Vibecademy Editorial